• Easy Healthy Recipes

 riced cauliflower in frying pan with cilantro

 I like to keep a big bowl of riced cauliflower in the refrigerator.
-It lasts for a few days, and it’s easy to just scoop out a couple of cups to cook with dinner.
-If you need to keep it longer, riced cauliflower freezes beautifully.
+It lasts for a few days, and it's easy to just scoop out a couple of cups to cook with dinner.
+If you need to keep it longer, it freezes beautifully.

 Here's how to freeze cauliflower rice:

-1. Freeze cauliflower rice before cooking it in one or two cup portions in a reusable bag or freezer-safe glass storage dish.
+1. Freeze it before cooking it in one or two cup portions in a reusable bag or freezer-safe glass storage dish.
 I always freeze it raw since it thaws and cooks so quickly.

-2. To use frozen cauliflower rice, just pull as much as you need out of the freezer.
-You can add it to the pan frozen and you’ll only have to cook it a few minutes longer than if you were using fresh cauliflower rice.
+2. To use it frozen, just pull as much as you need out of the freezer.
+You can add it to the pan frozen and you'll only have to cook it a few minutes longer than if you were using fresh or thawed cauliflower rice.

 RELATED: 11 Healthy Non-Toxic Cookware and Kitchen Item Swaps You Should Make Now

 My favorite way to cook cauli-rice is a quick saute in my cast iron pan.
 The only essential ingredients are a little bit of cooking fat, salt, and pepper.
 You can cook as much, or as little as you need.
 And add whatever flavorings you like.
-I like my cauliflower rice al dente, so I cook it about 5 minutes in a large skillet over medium heat.
+I like it al dente, so I cook it for about 5 minutes in a large skillet over medium heat.

-Lately, I’ve been adding a drizzle of truffle olive oil at the end and topping the cauli rice with fried eggs for a low-carb breakfast.
-(I told you—enjoy it for every meal!).
+Lately, I've been adding a drizzle of truffle olive oil at the end and topping the cauli rice with fried eggs for a low-carb breakfast.
+(I told you-enjoy it for every meal!).
 Of course, you could also do scrambled eggs if you prefer for a quick take on fried rice.
-Eggs and cauliflower are a great way to get more vegetables into your day.
+It's a great way to get more vegetables into your day.

-Cauliflower rice topped with crock pot pulled pork is an easy weeknight dinner and a favorite at our house.
-With this rice swap, the sky’s the limit!
+Cauliflower rice topped with crockpot pulled pork is an easy weeknight dinner and a favorite at our house.
+With this rice swap, the sky's the limit!
 Any dishes you love with regular rice or couscous, work perfectly served with cauli rice.
-Indian, Mexican or Asian meals all pair seamlessly with cauliflower rice as the base.
-There are plenty of meal ideas for cauliflower rice—even sushi!
+Indian, Mexican, or Asian meals all pair seamlessly with cauliflower rice as the base.
+There are plenty of meal ideas for using it-even sushi!

-So, if you’re ready for a great low-carb rice swap, give cauliflower rice a try.
-It’s a fast and easy weeknight side, especially if you rice the cauliflower ahead of time.
-Keep some on hand and you may start to wonder how you ever managed without cauliflower rice on the menu!
+So, if you're ready for a great low-carb rice swap, give this simple recipe a try.
+It's a fast and easy weeknight side, especially if you rice the cauliflower ahead of time.
+Keep some on hand and you may start to wonder how you ever managed without it!

 Easy Cauliflower Rice Recipe